TxDOT announces road work schedule

 Clarksville Street at Collegiate Drive; Lamar Avenue at 20th Street; Highway 82 at FM 38, Lamar County: Watch for work zones as signal and flashing beacon work is performed.

 Highway 271 pavement repair, Lamar and Red River counties: From Loop 286 in Paris southeastward to Highway 37.
-Watch for work zones and drive safely through construction areas.
+Watch for work zones and drive safely through construction areas as final work is being performed.

 FM 197, Lamar County: Watch for work zones and drive safely through construction areas as final work is being performed.